jarikomppa/speccy/README.md

 Sooo... background audio is out?

 Pretty much.
 After pondering about this I checked a bunch of speccy gameplay videos on youtube and realized that all of the background audio is pretty choppy, meaning that they play a little bit of audio each frame but spend most of the time with the speaker silent.
 Kinda like arpeggio with most of the arpeggiated notes silent.

+As a result, the audio routine now takes a fixed amount of frame time and outputs the desired frequency as many times as possible during that fixed time.
+The result kinda works.
+There's still room for improvement (even without taking more frame time) though.